Published September 2013

 The reason why most federal defendants are unable to win these types of motions is because the legal presumption shifts against them after sentencing.
 Prior to sentencing, there is a presumption that a federal defendant is entitled to release, unless the government can demonstrate that the person is a danger to the community or a flight risk.
 However, after sentencing, especially for drug offenses, the presumption shifts and it now becomes incumbent upon the defendant to demonstrate to the court by clear and convincing evidence that he is not a flight risk and not a danger to the community.
 The defendant must also show that he or she has some colorable, non-frivolous issue for appeal.

-A. Sadly, because medical marijuana is illegal under federal law, medical marijuana patients who are on federal Supervised Release (which is like probation) do not have the right to use their medicine.
+A. Sadly, because medical cannabis is illegal under federal law, medical cannabis patients who are on federal Supervised Release (which is like probation) do not have the right to use their medicine.
 However, a patient does have the right under federal law to try to get a prescription for Marinol while on supervised release if she or he believes that Marinol will help ease the symptoms of her or his condition.
 See FAQ Civil 1 Section I.E. to learn more about how to get a Marinol prescription.

-However, please note that some federal defendant patients have had a difficult time getting approval from the U.S. Attorney or federal probation officer to even use Marinol, a legally prescribable Schedule III drug.
-Because of their concern that positive results on most drug tests cannot differentiate between the presence of Marinol and medical marijuana (while the federal government does have access to testing that can differentiate, it is not widely utilized), many tend to stand as obstacles between you and the medication you need.
+However, please note that some federal defendant patients have had a difficult time getting approval from the U.S. Attorney or federal probation officer to even use Marinol, a legally prescriptible Schedule III drug.
+Because of their concern that positive results on most drug tests cannot differentiate between the presence of Marinol and medical cannabis (while the federal government does have access to testing that can differentiate, it is not widely utilized), many tend to stand as obstacles between you and the medication you need.
 Your first step is to educate them about your condition and your need to have a medicine that eases a particular symptom, and why the THC in the Marinol will specifically help you.

 Q. If local law enforcement participated in the federal raid, can I sue the locality based on the cooperation in civil court, and will that help with my federal case?